hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/06__Rajaram_Venkataraman.md

 > > of similarities between them is called a pot.
 >
 >
-> ​A collection of forms is not called 'a pot'.
+> A collection of forms is not called 'a pot'.
 It is called 'collection of
 > pots'.
 > And, if I accept the sentence as it is, then what will be the name for
 > individual pot.
-> ​
+>
 >
 >